adobe/helix-importer-ui/docs/download-pdf.md

 ![image](https://user-images.githubusercontent.com/474200/216992850-1ae0304f-b364-45c0-888b-685f8c1ebc19.png)

 Notes:
 - if you do not need the page as a docx, you can remove the first part - only the PDFs will be downloaded
-- this would potentially work with any kind of other type of resources
+- this would potentially work with other type of resource